Miguel-C-Cyber/it-support-home-lab/README.md

-# IT Support Home Lab
+# IT Support Home Lab — Help Desk Simulation Portfolio

 ##  Overview

-This project simulates real-world IT support scenarios including network troubleshooting, user authentication issues, and DNS resolution failures.
+This project simulates real-world IT Help Desk and Tier 1 support scenarios in a controlled **:contentReference[oaicite:1]{index=1}** environment.

+It demonstrates practical troubleshooting workflows, incident documentation, and system administration fundamentals used in enterprise IT support environments.

+The goal is to replicate how IT support teams diagnose, document, and resolve user-reported technical issues.

+---

+##  Objectives

+- Simulate common IT support tickets in a realistic environment
+- Apply structured troubleshooting methodology (identify → diagnose → resolve → verify)
+- Document incidents in a professional help desk format
+- Demonstrate foundational networking, authentication, and DNS troubleshooting skills
+- Build a portfolio-ready IT support case study for job applications

+---

 ##  Scenarios Covered

-- Scenario 1: No Internet Connectivity
+###  Scenario 1 — Network Connectivity Issue

+User was unable to access the internet due to a network configuration issue.
+Connectivity was restored after identifying and resolving the underlying adapter-related problem.

+---

-- Scenario 2: User Login Failure
+###  Scenario 2 — User Authentication Failure

+User was unable to log into the system due to authentication-related issues.
+Troubleshooting included validation of credentials, user accounts, and system access controls.

+---

-- Scenario 3: DNS Resolution Failure
+###  Scenario 3 — DNS Resolution Failure

+User experienced working network connectivity but was unable to access websites due to DNS resolution issues.
+The issue was resolved by correcting DNS configuration settings.

+---

-## Tools Used
+##  Tools & Technologies

-- Windows 10
-- Command Prompt
+- Windows Command Prompt (`ipconfig`, `ping`)
-- Network Configuration Tools
+- Network configuration utilities
+- User account management tools
+- File Explorer and system settings
+- Built-in Windows troubleshooting tools in **:contentReference[oaicite:2]{index=2}**

+---

 ##  Skills Demonstrated

-- Network troubleshooting
+- Network connectivity troubleshooting
-- User account diagnostics
-- DNS and connectivity analysis
+- DNS and name resolution analysis
-- System-level problem solving
+- User authentication and access troubleshooting
+- Structured incident investigation and resolution
+- Technical documentation and IT ticket-style reporting

+---

-## Documentation
+##  Repository Structure
-Each scenario includes:
-- Problem description
-- Troubleshooting steps
-- Root cause analysis
-- Resolution
-- Verification
-- Screenshots of evidence